esthor/react-native-swipeable-list/README.md

 It can be passed other props:

     - To alert the user that swiping is possible, the first row can bounce on component mount.
+It's defaulted to true.
-    ```bounceFirstRowOnMount: boolean```
+    ```shouldBounceOnMount: boolean```

-    `maxSwipeDistance`

-    `renderQuickActions`

     - Maximum distance to open to after a swipe
     ```maxSwipeDistance: number || (Object => number)```